TritonDataCenter/rfd/rfd/0163/README.md

 ## CloudAPI

-- Needs to be able to specify logging.
-  - Is this done per VM or per rule?
-Doing per rule will definitely simplify things, otherwise we'll need to raise multiple fwrules updates from VMAPI or from CloudAPI itself.

-Given the `log (Boolean)` member in fwapi is not strictly required for the firewall rule to work, we should possibly give it exactly the same treatment as the existing `enabled (Boolean)`, it's to say, it's an additional parameter to the rule itself, and it's represented separately by CloudAPI.
+Given the `log (Boolean)` member in fwapi is not strictly required for the firewall rule to work, we should possibly give it exactly the same treatment as the existing `enabled (Boolean)`.
+That is, it is an additional parameter to the rule itself, and it's represented separately by CloudAPI.

-Additionally, we have `enable|disable` end-points for fwrules in CloudAPI.
-May also consider having `addLogging|removeLoogin` end-points but initially just adding the required code changes to the existing update end-point should be more than enough.
+**XXX Pedro?** Additionally, we have `enable|disable` end-points for fwrules in CloudAPI.
+May also consider having `addLogging|removeLogging` end-points but initially just adding the required code changes to the existing update end-point should be more than enough.

 All the fwrules end-points need the new boolean value to be added (and tests need to be updated accordingly).
 By default, logging should be false and it must be documented in CloudAPI.